-What follows is meant to help students understand the departmental consensus, to the degree that there is one, regarding the grading of individual assignments.
-Each faculty member in the Department of History, however, will have her or his own interpretation of this consensus.
+The information on this page is meant to help students understand the departmental consensus, to the degree that there is one, regarding the grading of individual assignments.
+Each faculty member in the Department of History, however, will have their own interpretation of this consensus.

 It is the student’s responsibility to attend closely to the course syllabus, assignment descriptions, oral indications in class and in conference, and written comments on graded assignments in order to gain a more precise understanding of the interpretation that guides a given course.